 Something a bit different today.
-The two rock face carvings - photos above and below - are from Rocky Valley, Cornwall quite near to the well known village of Tintagel.
+The two rock face carvings - photos above and below - are from Rocky Valley, Cornwall, quite near to the well known village of Tintagel on Cornwall's North Coast.

-The carvings were discovered in 1948 and there is an official sign that states:
+The carvings were discovered in 1948 and there is an official sign which states:

 ROCKY VALLEY ROCK CARVINGS